mehmood-007/vsd-squadron-tasks/Task1/Readme.md

 bbl loader
 Sum from 1 to 9 is 45
 ```
+## Environment used
+  * Codespace + local setup (partial)
+  * Currently running on wsl linux and spike is in the compilation phase

 ## Where is the RISC-V program located in the vsd-riscv2 repository?
 * at Samples directory